xzysoslow/robloxgroupfinder/README.md

-# Roblox Empty & Open Group Finder
+# INACTIVE WONT GET UPDATED !!!

 A Python script to find Roblox groups that are empty, ownerless, and open to join.